 What many seem to ignore or not think about is that the excess ends up somewhere, most often as a pollutant or contaminant in the environment especially waterways.

 Since additional magnesium is rarely needed (get a soil test done) why potentially bring more harm to our already struggling environment?
+Getting your soil tested will tell you what it actually needs instead of guessing based on misinformation.

-The urge to use common household products as garden fertilizers and pesticides is compelling for many gardeners who want simple, cheap and what may seem to be harmless.
+The urge to use common household products as garden fertilizers and pesticides is compelling for many gardeners who want simple, cheap, and what may seem to be harmless.

 • Is it really necessary?